daveseah/project-1401/README.md

 #### Build the Project and Run

-The project-1401 directory has a folder called `buildsys` that has all the source files.
+The project-1401 directory has a folder called `build` that has all the source files.
 We have to do some one-time initialization that will pull Node modules and Javascript modules from the Internet.

-* `cd project-1401/buildsys`
+* `cd project-1401/build`
 * Initialize Mimosa with `npm install`.
 This grabs the Node modules using the Node Package Manager (npm), as specified by the `package.json` config file.
 * Install local Javascript packages with `mimosa build`.
 This grabs the Javascript client libraries using Mimosa-Bower, as specified by the `bower.json` config file.
 * If everything seemed to work, type `mimosa watch -s` and then open Chrome to **http://localhost:3000**, on the same machine you installed Project 1401.

 ## Updates

+February 16, 2015
+: Spent the past couple of days refactoring the main system loops and renderer management.
+When I had written the renderer before, I didn't have a good grasp of how to manage the different coordinate systems (there are three: browser, webgl/screen, and world).
+Also, it was a mess.

+September 28, 2014
+: Added game module loading w/ basic gameloop and gamestep control (text only), rewriting it to be easier to create modules from scratch.

 September 20, 2014
 : I only have committed the pristine Durandal/Mimosa setup, with cosmetic text changes.
 My goal is to make very careful commits that show EXACTLY how I'm adapting this framework into a Javascript game platform, explaining the underlying architecture of the system so I don't forget how it works.

-September 28, 2014
-: Added game module loading w/ basic gameloop and gamestep control (text only), rewriting it to be easier to create modules from scratch.